matt-cart/website/website/content/how-i-built-this-website-(part-1).md

 matt@matt$ python run.py
 ```

+After entering this command, Flask creates a "development" web server that is built into the module.
+This development server allows you to access a version of your website that is only available locally.
+This is specified by the IP address `0.0.0.0`, which equates to "the IP address of this machine".
+Even more specifically, this development server must be accessed by a specific "port".
+A port is a specific endpoint for communication with the development server.
+All web servers use specific ports for communication, but this is frequently masked from the user by the web server.

-*Et viola*, by entering the URL `localhost:5000` into your favorite browser you will see your "Hello World!".
-The important thing to note is that Flask uses "routes" to decorate functions.
+For the purposes of our development server, though, we can access this local IP address and port by entering the following shorthand into a web browser of your choosing: `localhost:5000`. *Et viola*, you will see your "Hello World!".
+The important thing to note is that this URL has an implicit "path" (see background above).
+The path in this case is the "`/`" route.
+Flask uses "routes" to decorate functions.
 The URL that is accessed determines which Python function in your project gets called, and ultimately what gets served back to the user.

 ### Configuring a Flask project